 Where is the word Catholic found in the bible?

 We don't actually read the English word "Catholic" in the bible.
-The term Catholic came down to us from the Greek Katholikos, and in English is rendered as "Catholic" but this doesn't mean that the Greek term, (at least in a root form) was not used in the bible in regard to the Church.
+Don't stop reading now, please stay with me this gets more interesting.The term Catholic came down to us from the Greek Katholikos, and in English is rendered as "Catholic" but this doesn't mean that the Greek term, at least in a root form, was not used in the bible in regard to the Church.

 This is what the English translation of Catholic also means.
-Because she is the Universal church in which Christ gave to His people, throughout the world, and all nations.
+Because she is the Universal church in which Christ gave to His people throughout the world, and all nations.

 "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age."
 (Matt 28:19-20)

-But, where is it in the bible?
+But, where Catholic in the bible?

 We read in Acts, "So the church throughout all Judea and Galilee and Samaria had peace and was being built up.
 And walking in the fear of the Lord and in the comfort of the Holy Spirit, it multiplied."
 (Acts 9:31)